qwertie/home/misc/Atlas-Shrugged-summary.md

 > "But you know, you knew it this morning, that it's a battle to the death, and it's we — you were one of us — against the looters."

-> "If I answer that I know it, but you don't— you'll think that I attach no meaning to my words.
+> "If I answer that I know it, but you don't — you'll think that I attach no meaning to my words.
 So take it as you wish, but that is my answer."

 > "Will you tell me the meaning?"